 To connect the transceiver and LC cable, please follow the steps shown below:

 First, insert the transceiver into the SFP slot.
-Notice that the triangle mark indicates the bottom of the slot.
+Note that the location of the triangle indicates the bottom of the slot.

 Figure 2.5-1 Transceiver to the SFP slot